eyesquareai/macau_coupon/README.md

 Update the total amount and remain logic for selected group Add how to use
 Add one click delete all expired record

+v4:
+fix the bug of expired coupon count in total spend and remain coupon amount

+v5:
+add one click all redeem button add double click channel, that row all redeem